Ultimate Guide To WordPress RSS

 • Feed Type: Archives

-• Description: Day – Contains latest post entries in each archive
+• Description: Day – Displays the latest post entries in each archive

 • Feed Type: Archives

-• Description: Month – Includes the latest posts in each archive
+• Description: Month – Includes latest entries in each archive

 • Feed Type: Archives

-• Description: Year – Feed that includes the latest posts in each archive
+• Description: Year – Displays the latest items in each archive

 • Feed Type: Search Results

-• Description: Contains the latest post entries for a search query
+• Description: Feed containing latest post entries for a search query

 • Example Feed: http://yourdomain.com/search/term/feed/